It’s natural to be suspicious if someone seems to be offering

 Logistically, it works best where the solicitor you deal with is local and a specialist in personal injury work.

-(At Grigor & Young / Moray Claims, the types of cases where that arrangement does not apply is either with medical negligence cases or with cases which have to be litigated in the highest civil court in Scotland, the Court of Session, rather than in the local Sheriff Court – and, having said that, many personal injury cases do not have to go anywhere near court at all).
+(At Grigor & Young / Moray Claims, the types of cases where that arrangement does not apply is either with medical negligence cases or with cases which have to be litigated in the highest civil court in Scotland, the Court of Session, rather than in the local Sheriff Court – and, having said that, many personal injury cases do not have to go anywhere near court at all.
+It also applies to claims where the amount awarded or at which the claim settles by agreement is a “higher” value, usually in excess of £100,000).

 If you have any questions arising from this article, please do not hesitate to contact us.
 Read the article HERE, if you want to understand more about what will actually happen if you get in touch with us about making a personal injury compensation claim.